LydiaAbest/Folio/Exercises.md

   ## Week 3 ~ Questions & Coding

 **What elements of the works ("Taroko Gorge", "The Gathering Cloud", "First Draft of the Revolution", and "Shade") do you read?**

 *Taroko Gorge*
 - Taroko Gorge is (i think) an AI generated, never-ending poem.
 It presents as lines of poetry that move upwards, each new line pulling itself out of a green ether every second or so.
-Because it is text based and not interactable as far as I can tell, I would say all elements of this DW piece are readable.
+Because it is text based and not interactable as far as I can tell, I would say all elements of this DW piece are readable, probably including the code (if i knew how to access it).

 *The Gathering Cloud*
 - The Gathering Cloud (from my interpretation) is a visual and written poetry piece about climate change and the online world.